Promoting Academic Integrity in Your Course

 - Proctor exams carefully and closely monitor makeup test arrangements.

 - Discuss the importance of academic integrity with students.
-Case studies can help guide classroom discussions.
+Case studies and discussion starters can help guide classroom discussions.

 Advice from students on how to promote academic integrity in your course